 A non-insurance subsidiary of our holding company is a shareholder of the corporation that operates the Mortgage Electronic Registration System ("MERS").
-Our subsidiary, as a shareholder of MERS, has been named as a defendant (along with MERS and its other shareholders) in eight lawsuits asserting various causes of action arising from allegedly improper recording and foreclosure activities by MERS.
-Seven of these lawsuits have been dismissed without any further opportunity to appeal.
-The remaining lawsuit had also been dismissed by the U.S. District Court, however, the plaintiff in that lawsuit filed a motion for reconsideration by the U.S. District Court and to certify a related question of law to the Supreme Court of the State in which the U.S. District Court is located.
-That motion for reconsideration was denied, however, in May 2014, the plaintiff appealed the denial.
-The damages sought in this remaining case are substantial.
-We deny any wrongdoing and intend to defend ourselves vigorously against the allegations in the lawsuit.
+Our subsidiary, as a shareholder of MERS, had been named as a defendant (along with MERS and its other shareholders) in eight lawsuits asserting various causes of action arising from allegedly improper recording and foreclosure activities by MERS.
+As of June 5, 2015, all of these lawsuits have been dismissed without any further opportunity to appeal.